brc-dd/animated-tailwindcss/docs/docs/animation-timing-function.md

     animation-timing-function: steps(n, jump-none);
     ```

 Here `[easing]` is one of those listed at [easings.net](https://easings.net/) in kebab-case.
 Note that some of the easing functions listed there cannot be written in CSS.
-If you're planning on using custom cubic-bezier function, we'd recommend using [cubic-bezier.com](https://cubic-bezier.com/) to find out what looks best.
+If you are planning on using custom cubic-bezier function, we would recommend using [cubic-bezier.com](https://cubic-bezier.com/) to find out what looks best.
 Also, `[n]` is one of `0..12`.
 You can also use arbitrary values instead.

 ## Examples